 The United States denies Plaintiffs’ allegations, denies any wrongdoing, and denies any liability to Plaintiffs or any member of the Class.
 The United States maintains that it is immune from suit, that the Court lacks jurisdiction, and that Congress authorized the PTIN user fee and that it was not excessive.
 The United States’ Answer to the Amended Class Action Complaint is available at the Case Documents link above.Top

-On June 1, 2017, the Court granted the Plaintiffs' Motion for Summary Judgment in part, ruling that the IRS may continue to require PTINs, but may not charge fees for the issuance or renewal of PTINs.
+On June 1, 2017, the District Court granted the Plaintiffs’ Motion for Summary Judgment in part, ruling that the IRS may continue to require PTINs, but may not charge fees for the issuance or renewal of PTINs.
 It also enjoined the IRS from charging those fees in the future, and ordered the government to refund all PTIN fees paid to date.
-The United States filed a notice of appeal on September 6, 2017, and has moved to stay the Court's injunction and refund orders.
-Therefore, no money has been recovered yet.
-The Court's Opinion, Order, and Final Judgment are available at the Case Documents link above.Top
+The Court’s Opinion, Order, and Final Judgment can be found in Case Documents.

 The Plaintiffs are asking for the Court to order the United States to stop PTIN fees, and seek the recovery of either all PTIN fees paid or the excessive portion of the PTIN fees.Top

-Although the Court has entered judgment in favor of Plaintiffs, no money or benefits are available now because the United States may take an appeal and seek to stay the Court's injunction and refund orders.
-There is no guarantee that money or benefits ever will be obtained.
-If they are, you will be notified about how to ask for your share.Top
+Although the Court has entered judgment in favor of Plaintiffs, no money is available now because the United States has taken an appeal.
+There is no guarantee that money will ever be obtained.
+If it is, you will be notified about how to ask for your share.Top

 You need to determine whether you are affected by this lawsuit.